lixinzhan98/lixinzhan.github.io/_pages/about.md

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.

-# 📝 Publications
+- *2025.11*: &nbsp;🎉🎉 One paper is accepted by IEEE TITS!
+Congrats to Ruoli!
+- *2025.11*: &nbsp;🎉🎉 Two papers is accepted by AAAI2026!
+Congrats to Yukun!
+- *2025.09*: &nbsp;🎉🎉 One paper is accepted by IEEE TCSVT!
+- *2025.08*: &nbsp;🎉🎉 One paper is accepted by KBS!
+Congrats to Bowen!
+- *2025.03*: &nbsp;🎉🎉 One paper is accepted by IEEE TGRS!
+Congrats to Xuehu!
+- *2025.01*: &nbsp;🎉🎉 One paper is accepted by SR!
+Congrats to Prof. Yue!
+- *2024.12*: &nbsp;🎉🎉 One paper is accepted by IEEE TGRS!

-# 📝 Publications
+# 📝 Selected Publications

-(* joint first author)
+(* joint first author)  #

 ## Medical Image Segmentation